Singlife Travel Insurance—MoneySmart Review (2026)

 7. Do Singlife offer promotions for travel insurance?

 Yes!
-Singlife has an ongoing promotion where you get 25% off all single trip plans.
-A week’s coverage in Asia will now only cost $21 for Singlife Lite.
+Singlife has an ongoing promotion where you get 50% off all single trip plans with the code TRAVEL50.
+A week’s coverage in Asia will now only cost $28 for Singlife Lite, or $4 a day.

 Singlife logo